M-T3K/WyrmContent/Readme.md

 - [ ] Nekrospawn
 - [ ] Nameless from The Nameless City
 - [ ] Ibians from the City of Ib
-- [ ] Splax (Alien-Like Humanoids with Xenomorph shape, meant to be similar to mind flayers)
+- [ ] Splax (Alien Humanoids with Xenomorph shape, meant to be similar to mind flayers)